justin-roche/serenade-mode/README.md

 #### serenade-helm-M-x

 If true, serenade-mode advices helm-M-x so that speech patterns appear beside the keybinding for M-x commands.

+#### serenade--add-builtin-global-defaults

+this variable determines whether the global defaults are added when the mode loads.

+#### serenade--add-generated-global-defaults

+this variable determines whether the generated global defaults are added when the mode loads.

 ### Hooks